 Typically there are between 2 and 6 performance opportunities throughout this session at events such as the Needham Business Association Street Fair, Needham Farmers Market, Needham Harvest Fair, and more.
 These performances take place throughout Needham and the surrounding communities and are an excellent opportunity for students to perform live.
 Students and bands participate in these performances in an a la cart manner, performing when they're interested.
 With a wide variety of options which include solo and full band, acoustic and electric, students will be sure to find a performance that is perfect for them.

 PERFORMANCES & EVENTS

-Students will be able to participate in performances and events multiple times during the Spring Session.
-Below is a list of currently scheduled spring performances.
-Expect more performance opportunities to arise throughout the session.
+Students will be able to participate in performances and events multiple times during the Fall Session.
+Below is a list of currently scheduled fall performances.
+Expect more performance opportunities to arise throughout the session!

 Plugged In’s scholarship fund was created to meet the need of students who are interested in participating in Plugged In, but whose family may not have the financial resources to pay full tuition.
 Plugged In provides scholarship based on need via a sliding scale.
 This scale was created to ensure access to as many students as possible, regardless of family income, while also ensuring the long term stability of Plugged In’s scholarship program.

 To help determine a family’s need for scholarship applicants must provide the requested financial documentation.
 Applicants are also able to share and factor in any extenuating circumstances that may effect their ability to pay tuition.
 Examples of extenuating circumstances can include but are not limited to, limited income, sudden death or abandonment of the primary provider, single parent households, etc.